 Haskell 1.3 featured some very significant changes:

-• Monadic I/O made its first appearance, including the “do” syntax, and the I/O semantics in the Appendix was dropped.
+- Monadic I/O made its first appearance, including the “do” syntax, and the I/O semantics in the Appendix were dropped.

 In the late 90’s, Haskell continued to develop, many small flaws in the language design and ambiguities in the report were discovered.